Lostenergydrink/Hades/tests/README.md

-# Apex Agent Test Suite
+# Hades Test Suite

-This directory contains the test suite for the Apex Agent project.
+This directory contains the test suite for the Hades project.

 ## Test Organization